-Questions related to research at Cornell during the coronavirus pause.
+Questions related to research at Cornell during COVID.

 Please see the pages below to find answers to commonly asked questions pertaining to specific compliance office functions and oversight of research during the COVID-19 pandemic.